Associate in Applied Science (A.A.S.)

 Each full-time Nursing faculty member has a master's degree in Nursing.
 They bring several years of clinical experience to the classroom.
 In addition to their faculty roles, many continue to work in acute and public healthcare settings.
 A number of the faculty have advanced certifications in specialty areas that go above and beyond a standard nursing education.

 Our faculty are life-long learners who dedicate time each year to continuing their own education.
 They engage in professional development activities to remain on the cutting-edge of healthcare practices.

 Mandatory Professional Licensure Disclosures:

-SUNY's academic programs leading to licensure or certification are carefully designed to meet and exceed New York state requirements.
-Other states frequently have their own requirements, so if your goal is to practice in another state we encourage you to check and see what each state requires.
+SUNY's academic programs leading to licensure or certification are carefully designed to meet and exceed New York State requirements.
+Other states may have their own requirements.
+If your goal is to practice in another state, please review that state's requirements.
 View professional licensure disclosures.

-Proposed changes to the Nursing Curriculum are planned for Fall 2021, pending NYSED and SUNY approvals.
+Changes to the Nursing curriculum are planned for Fall 2022, as approved by NYSED and SUNY.
 Learn more about the changes and how they impact you.